 Some moving averages may also act like support or resistance lines.
 For example, 50-, 100- or 200-day averages could act as support or resistance lines.

-Some people will combine MAs and use other indicators to create their own trading signal that fits with their strategy.
+Some people will combine moving averages and use other indicators to create their own trading signal that fits with their strategy.
 One example of this is added a short-term MA and long-term MA.
-If the short-term MA crosses the longer-term MA, some interpret that as a buy-signal for an uptrend.
+If the short-term MA crosses the longer-term MA, you might interpret that as a buy-signal for an uptrend.
 This is known as a golden cross.
 Remember to do the proper research on golden crosses before using it as a buy signal for yourself.

 Disadvantages of Moving Averages